Sandakan Death Marches: Events

-The first marches
+First marches

 The first phase of marches across wide marshland, dense jungle, and then up the eastern slope of Mount Kinabalu occurred between January and March 1945.
 The Japanese had selected 470 prisoners who were thought to be fit enough to carry baggage and supplies for the accompanying Japanese battalions relocating to the western coast.
 In several groups the POWs, all of whom were either malnourished or suffering serious illness, started the journey originally under the intention of reaching Jesselton (Kota Kinabalu).
 Although the route took nine days, they were given enough rations for only four days.
 As on the Bataan Death March, any POWs who were not fit enough or collapsed from exhaustion were either killed or left to die en route.
 Upon reaching Ranau, the survivors were halted and ordered to construct a temporary camp.
 As one historian later commented: "Those who survived... were herded into insanitary and crowded huts to then die from dysentery.
 By 26 June, only five Australians and one British soldier were still alive."

-The second marches
+Second marches

 A second series of marches began on 29 May 1945 with approximately 536 prisoners.
 The new Sandakan camp commander, Captain Takakuwa Takuo, ordered the prisoners towards Ranau in groups of about fifty with accompanying Japanese guards.
 The march lasted for twenty-six days, with prisoners even less fit than those in the first marches had been, provided with fewer rations and often forced to forage for food.
 Compound No. 1 of the Sandakan camp was destroyed in an attempt to erase any evidence of its existence.
 Only 183 prisoners managed to reach Ranau.
 Upon their arrival on 24 June 1945, participants of the second marches discovered that only six prisoners from the first series of marches during January were still alive.

-The final march
+Final march

 Approximately 250 people were left at Sandakan after the second march departed.
 Most prisoners were so ill that the Japanese initially intended to let them starve to death, forcing many to scavenge in the surrounding forest for food.
 However, on 9 June 1945 it was decided to send another group of 75 men on a final march.
 The remaining men were so weak that none survived beyond 50 km.
 As each man collapsed from exhaustion, he was shot by a Japanese guard.
 All remaining prisoners left at Sandakan who could not walk either were killed or died from a combination of starvation and sickness before the Japanese surrender on 15 August 1945.
 Many Japanese soldiers also died from starvation, with some even turning to cannibalism in order to preserve their fighting effectiveness.